 Current U.S. Economic State

-In the war battle between economic depression vs. recession, experts have actually identified our current economic state as an “economic downturn,” but have admitted the situation could change.
+In the debate between economic depression vs. recession, experts have actually identified our current economic state as an “economic downturn,” but have admitted the situation could change.
 People can rest assured that, while these are abnormal circumstances, economic downturns are common for a healthy economy.
 There will always be highs and lows to every economy, especially as certain trends come and go.
 The difference with what we are experiencing is that this downturn was not caused by a natural shift or change in the economy, it was sudden and unexpected.
 Further, while it is not safe to keep businesses open, the economy cannot correct itself and things will get worse before they get better.

-How is this Being Addressed?
+How Is This Being Addressed?

 For starters, the $2 trillion stimulus package was a boost from the government to keep everyone afloat during these trying times.
 U.S. taxpayers received up to $1,200 each and loan programs were established for many businesses.
 It has been reported that the Federal Reserve will continue to keep interest rates low, some even at 0%, for the foreseeable future.
 Ideally, people will continue to want to borrow money and spend, which should help boost the economy.
 The most obvious way this downturn is being addressed: the race for the cure.
 Doctors and scientists are working tirelessly to come up with a vaccine for COVID-19, though it will likely be another year or so before any vaccine can be approved.
 In the meantime, do your part to stop the spread of the coronavirus.
 As always, stay in your homes as much as possible.
 Wash your hands and disinfect surfaces in your home and cars regularly.
 If you are still going to the office each day, sanitize your hands regularly throughout your shift and keep your workspace clean.
 If you feel sick, do NOT go to work, for your sake as well as those around you.
 Maintain a safe distance from people in public at all times, but most importantly: maintain your health!
 Reach out to your doctor by phone before going into a clinic or hospital.
 Finally, if you are able, support local businesses.
-Continue to order from restaurants in your area and shop online for things you want from your favorite stores (now is a good time to order your favorite books, some cozy lounge-wear, etc.)
+Continue to order from restaurants in your area and shop online for things you want from your favorite stores (now is a good time to order your favorite books, some cozy lounge-wear, etc.).

 Insurance Questions?